-Familial exploitation of minors is among the more emotionally difficult to unpack in order to foster healing.
+Familial exploitation of minors is among the more emotionally difficult to unpack as we support the survivor in their healing.
 Familial exploitation occurs when a person is trafficked by a parent, caregiver, or other family member.
 It is more common among very young children, who are exploited in exchange for money or drugs.
-Adults (or older minors) might be involved by participating in or viewing the abuse.